US Gears For Rising Death Toll In West Coast Wildfires - UrduPoint

 In Oregon, where one million acres (400,000 hectares) have burned and three people are reported dead with dozens still unaccounted for, governor Kate Brown also expressed hope a corner had been turned.

-More than 40,000 Oregonians have fled their homes so far, with around half a million under evacuation warnings, Brown told a press conference -- clarifying previous higher figures given by state officials.
+More than 40,000 Oregonians have fled their homes so far, with around half a million under evacuation warnings, Brown told a press conference.

-"The weather system fueling these fires over the past few days has finally broken down," she said.

-"We anticipate cooler air and moisture coming in the next few days, which is really good news."
-In Portland, thick, choking smoke blanketed the downtown area Saturday morning, as local meteorologists said the city now ranks as having the worst air quality the world.
+In Portland, thick, choking smoke blanketed the downtown area Saturday morning, as local meteorologists said the city now ranks as having the worst air quality in the world.

 "It is as if I had smoked 100 cigarettes.
 I've never seen this but we try to stay positive as conditions are getting better," said a 37-year-old man who gave his name only as Jessie.

-Elsewhere in Oregon, depending on the severity of a given place, evacuation instructions range from gather valuables and essential documents to get out right away.
+Elsewhere in Oregon, depending on the severity of a given place, evacuation instructions range from gathering valuables and essential documents to getting out right away.

 "It's like something in a movie.
 You don't expect it to actually happen to you, but when it's happening to you it's just scary," said Carrie Clarke, 25, who was evacuated from the Oregon town of Molalla and receiving food and other aid in a parking lot.